Campus Events/Meeting Fall 2020 - Spring 2021

 - Hand sanitizer

-- Promotional tabling will be permitted outdoors for registered student organizations, following these guidelines.
+- Beginning March 1, promotional tabling will be permitted inside TUC and outdoors for registered student organizations, following these guidelines.

 - Additional updates & guidelines for Events/Meetings